tutumcloud/api-docs/source/includes/service.md

 --------- | -----------
-protocol | (required) The protocol of the port, either `tcp` or `udp` inner_port | (required) The port number inside the container to be published outer_port | (optional) The port number in the node public network interface to be published
+protocol | (required) The protocol of the port, either `tcp` or `udp` inner_port | (required) The port number inside the container to be published outer_port | (optional) The port number in the node public network interface to be published (default: dynamic allocation if `published` is `true`) published | (optional) Whether to publish the port in the host public network interface or not.
+Non-published ports can only be accessed via links. (default: `false`)

 ### Service Environment Variable attributes